mongodb/laravel-mongodb/docs/eloquent-models.md

 **This functionality only works for `hasOne`, `hasMany` and `belongsTo`.**

-The MySQL model should use the `HybridRelations` trait:
+The SQL model should use the `HybridRelations` trait:

 ```php
 use MongoDB\Laravel\Eloquent\HybridRelations;